jbddc/dotfiles/README.md

 # 👨‍💻 this lad's .dotfiles

+The idea of this repo is for me to be able to spin up a new computer with my personal environment by just feeding it my personal info. (not the case atm unfortunately though)

 I use nix-home to keep my macOS config files tidy.

 I also use nix to configure my home server.